The St. Lawrence

 The fluvial section flows from Kingston, Ontario, to Lac Saint-Pierre near Trois-Rivières, Quebec.
 This section is entirely freshwater and not subjected to tides.
 It widens in three locations referred to as "fluvial lakes" due to their ecological processes and water flow.
 These lakes are Saint-François, Saint-Louis and Saint-Pierre.

 The St. Lawrence Estuary, point of contact between the river and gulf, which is further subdivided into three zones:

 - a fluvial estuary or freshwater estuary flowing from Lac Saint-Pierre, near Trois-Rivières, as far as the eastern tip of Île d'Orléans in the Québec City area.
 This zone is subjected to tides.
 The freshwater flowing into it originates in the Great Lakes and the river's many tributaries.

-- A gulf, or veritable inland sea, connected to the Atlantic Ocean and bordered by the North Shore (Havre-Saint-Pierre, Sept-Îles, Baie Comeau) and, to the south, the Gaspé Peninsula and the Magdalen Islands with Anticosti Island roughly in the centre.
-Emptying into the Atlantic Ocean, the gulf consists of salt water.
+The Gulf of Saint Lawrence, a veritable inland sea, connected to the Atlantic Ocean and bordered by the North Shore (Havre-Saint-Pierre, Sept-Îles, Baie Comeau) and, to the south, the Gaspé Peninsula and the Magdalen Islands with Anticosti Island roughly in the center.
+Emptying into the Atlantic Ocean, the gulf consists of saltwater.